SapitoSucio/froggo-guides/docs/script_commands.md

 with a value that matches the value of the switch expression the case statement(s) will to executed.
 The parser continues to execute the statements until the end of the switch block, or the first time it sees a break statement.
-If you don't write a break statement at the end of a case's statement list, the parser will go on executing the statements of the following case (fall-through).
+If you don't write a break statement at the end of a case`s statement list, the parser will go on executing the statements of the following case (fall-through).

 Example 1: